Genivia/ugrep/README.md

                   [option  ...]',  where `exts' is a comma-separated list of file- name extensions and `command' is a filter utility.
 The  filter utility  should  read  from standard input and write to standard output.
-Files matching one of `exts` are filtered only.
+Files matching one of `exts` are filtered.
+When `exts' is `*', files with non-matching extensions are filtered.
 One or more `option' separated by spacing may be specified,  which  are passed  verbatim to the command.
 A `%' as `option' expands into the pathname to search.
 For example, --filter='pdf:pdftotext  % -'  searches PDF files.
 The `%' expands into a `-' when search- ing standard input.
 Option --label=.ext may be used to  specify extension `ext' when searching standard input.

            --format=FORMAT
                   Output FORMAT-formatted matches.
 See `man ugrep' section FORMAT for the `%' fields.
 Options -A, -B, -C, -y,  and  -v  are  dis- abled.

            --free-space